- Lose body fat and gain muscle.

 - Two workouts per day.
 Your choice of workout.

-- Must be 2 or more hours apart.
+- Must be 2 or more hours apart – enough time to recover from the first workout.

-- Recommend 4-5 days of heavy resistance training, supplemented by cardio or mobility and active rest sessions.
+- Recommend 3-5 days of resistance training (weight lifting, body weight, etc), supplemented by cardio or mobility and active rest sessions.

 - Track your meals and keep to a smart diet.